zkc2017/JoptmSC/JoptmSC_main_program/JoptmSC_main_program/README.md

    degree n precision m feature vector
 ```
 - `temp_dir`: contains temporary files generated during the running of the program.
+- `LFSR`: contains the feedback polynomial information for LFSRs.
 - `output_dir`: contains two sub-folders, i.e., `error_ratio2` and `error_ratio5`. `error_ratio2` contains the output files for all the benchmarks with error ratio 0.02 in each sub-folder such as `bm1`, `bm2`, etc., while `error_ratio5` contains the output files for all the benchmarks with error ratio 0.05 used in each sub-folder such as `bm1`, `bm2`, etc..
   The output files are:
   - `<bm_name>-bestSol_summary.txt`: overall summary of the best solution with minimal area for `<bm_name>`.
   - `<bm_name>-solution<num>.v`: gate-level Verilog file for the solution with number `<num>`.
+- `configuration`: contains two sub-folders, i.e., `error_ratio2` and `error_ratio5`. `error_ratio2` contains the configuration files of the randomizers for all the benchmarks with error ratio 0.02 in each sub-folder such as `bm1`, `bm2`, etc., while `error_ratio5` contains the configuration files of the randomizers for all the benchmarks with error ratio 0.05 used in each sub-folder such as `bm1`, `bm2`, etc..
+  The configuration files are:
+  - `<bm_name>-configuration.txt`: overall configurations for the randomizer for `<bm_name>`.
 - `examples_demo_results`: contains output results for all benchmarks with different error ratios.
 It contains two sub-folders, i.e., `error_ratio2` and `error_ratio5`. `error_ratio2` contains the output files for all the benchmarks with error ratio 0.02 used in our paper [1] in each sub-folder such as `bm1`, `bm2`, etc., while `error_ratio5` contains the output files for all the benchmarks with error ratio 0.05 used in our paper [1] in each sub-folder such as `bm1`, `bm2`, etc..

 ## Speedup Techniques (POA & MGS)